 The Red Arrows Rollbacks

-The Red Arrows are touring the Middle East, and possibly Egypt, in the autumn of 2022.
+The Red Arrows toured the Middle East and Egypt, in the autumn of 2022.

 Unusually for an international tour, the routes and display dates were not announced in advance.
-It is known, however, that the tour will last about five weeks and that the team will display at the Bahrain International Airshow which is being held from 9th to 11th November.
-The tour is also scheduled to include Egypt, Kuwait, the United Arab Emirates and Saudi Arabia.
+The tour lasted about five weeks and the team display at the Bahrain International Airshow (9th to 11th November).
+The tour was also scheduled to include Kuwait, the United Arab Emirates and Saudi Arabia.

 The information comes from, and is credited to, the Red Arrows web site and their social media accounts, especially a Tweet on 28th October by @RAFRed7.